 A lot of the time, firms or executives feel burdened by the cost of an upgrade, thinking what they already have is good enough.
 Well, with ColdFusion, it’s worth shelling out the extra cash.

 By neglecting to modernize, you:

-- Leave your company vulnerable to security problems which are fixed with new updates.
+Leave your company vulnerable to security problems that are fixed with new updates.

-Most CF users who are hacked admit it’s because they used software which wasn’t patched or had vulnerable code, according to the State of the CF Union 2019.
+Most CF users who are hacked admit it’s because they used software that wasn’t patched or had vulnerable ColdFusion code, according to the State of the CF Union 2019.

 People who neglect to update their ColdFusion face all of these headaches… and then blame the platform!
 It’s like neglecting to maintain your car then blaming the vehicle when it inevitably breaks down.